-Welcome to Lift your (museum) game, a site for people who make museum games to share their hard-earned wisdom - evaluation, research, references, methods...
+Welcome to Lift your (museum) game.
+This was a site for people who make museum games to share their hard-earned wisdom - evaluation, research, references, methods...

 Also on this site: